 *Our brain wishes to move us from a place of pain to a place of pleasure - and food is one of the easiest options at our disposal.
 For those of you who feel you may be in this cycle, this can feel uncomfortable.
 However, this isn’t the only possible outcome.
-When RTT enables you to identify the root cause of the issue you don’t need those amounts of food to overcome the pain that you are suffering.
+When my Solution Focused Therapy enables you to identify the root cause of the issue you don’t need those amounts of food to overcome the pain that you are suffering.
 Because the root has been eliminated.
-RTT can go to the root cause of your anger- what caused you to be like that, because until you solve it subconsciously, you haven’t solved it at all.
+Solution Focused Therapy can go to the root cause of your anger- what caused you to be like that, because until you solve it subconsciously, you haven’t solved it at all.

-We can talk about issues consciously but you’re not dealing with them, you’re just talking about them.
-For anyone who would like to discuss any issues around eating, please book a Free Discovery Call where we can talk over what's troubling you, and you can discover how RTT can help you eliminate it.
+We can talk about issues consciously but it's important to be aware that you’re not dealing with them, you’re just talking about them.
+If you would like to discuss any issues around eating, please book a Free Discovery Call where we can talk over what's troubling you, and you can discover how my Solution Focused Therapy can help you move on.